-The text for this course is International Marketing by Cateora and Graham (McGraw-Hill Publishers).
+The text for this course is International Marketing by Cateora, Graham, and Gilly (McGraw-Hill Publishers, 16th edition).
 Students are expected to read selected chapters from this book (indicated at the end of this syllabus).

 Course Pack:

 Articles: Six articles will be available to you for this course.
 All students are expected to read these articles and come prepared to discuss them in class.